rust-lang/rfcs/text/3516-public-private-dependencies.md

   version requirement on `B` that is semver incompatible with `A`s version requirement on `B`.
   - See [Dependency visibility and the resolver](#rationale-and-alternatives) for why this is excluded.
-- Allow mutually exclusiev features or overly-constrained version requirements by not requiring private dependencies to be unified.
+- Allow mutually exclusive features or overly-constrained version requirements by not requiring private dependencies to be unified.
   - Private dependencies are not sufficient on their own for this
   - There are likely better alternatives, like [Pre-RFC: Mutually-exclusive, global features](https://internals.rust-lang.org/t/pre-rfc-mutually-excusive-global-features/19618)